CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 proportion_df=pl.pl.clustering_emd(adata,res=adata.uns['best_res'])
 ```

-    WARNING: dendrogram data not found (using key=dendrogram_Leiden).
-Running `sc.tl.dendrogram` with default parameters.
-For fine tuning it is recommended to run `sc.tl.dendrogram` independently.

 ![png](Patients_sub_group_detection_files/Patients_sub_group_detection_14_1.png)

-Here we can see that whole of the Normal samples are in cluster 1, so we can rename the name of clusters for future analysis.
+Here we can see that all of the Normal samples are in cluster 1, so we can rename the name of clusters for future analysis.
 This step is optional!

 ```python